top of page

 But during the holidays, you can't plan for everything.
 If you're looking to relax, the holidays aren't the time to be rigid with your plans.
 There are some things on your to-do list that you won't be able to get done.

 It's easy to get sucked down a work rabbit hole when you start a task.
+The allure of productivity, the ping of emails—it's like a magnetic force pulling you in.
 But if you should be taking time off from work to reduce some stress, you need to step away and stay away.

 As the owner of a small business, you may feel like the best way to get everything done is to do it yourself.
 But putting everything on your plate leads to you getting burnt out that much quicker.